Save big (up to $1,875) on small business tools with our free membership, business.com+

 FYIDid you know

-Other ways to prevent employee burnout include monitoring your team's workload, encouraging feedback and communication, and offering flexible scheduling to help them manage their personal responsibilities.
+Other ways to prevent employee burnout include monitoring your team's workload, encouraging feedback and communication, and offering flexible scheduling to help employees manage their personal responsibilities.

 Reasons not to allow pets in the workplace